Aaron Cresswell: West Ham United

 On 11 December 2020, Cresswell made his 200th Premier League appearance for the club in a 2–1 away win against Leeds United, during which he recorded an assist for Angelo Ogbonna's winning header.
 On 21 March 2021, in a 3–3 draw with Arsenal, Cresswell recorded his 217th Premier League appearance, becoming West Ham's second highest Premier League appearance maker, behind club captain Mark Noble.
 Cresswell recorded a total of eight assists for West Ham during the 2020–21 season, one more than right-back Vladimír Coufal.
 The duo recorded the most assists for a full-back pairing during the 2020–21 Premier League season.

 On 8 April 2022, during West Ham's UEFA Europa League match against Lyon, Cresswell was sent off for his challenge on Moussa Dembélé just before half-time.
 Referee Felix Zwayer's decision to send Cresswell off was criticised online, with West Ham fans and manager David Moyes convinced that Dembélé had dived.
 Less than a month later, Cresswell was sent off once again in West Ham's semi-final match against Eintracht Frankfurt, after bringing down Jens Petter Hauge.
 He was originally given a yellow card which was upgraded to a red upon review.
 The team went on to lose 1–0 (3–1 on aggregate) to Frankfurt.

+On 7 June 2023, Cresswell was part of the squad in the 2023 UEFA Europa Conference League final, against Fiorentina in Prague.
+West Ham won their first trophy in 43 years with a 2–1 victory.
+With his contract due to finish at the end of the 2023–24 season, in April 2024 Cresswell rejected the offer by West Ham of a one–year contract extension.
+However, on 5 June, he extended his contract for another year.

+On 9 May 2025, after an 11-year stay with the club, it was announced that Cresswell would leave West Ham at the end of the 2024–25 season.

+Stoke City

+In July 2025, Cresswell joined Championship team, Stoke City signing a one–year contract.